School offer for Special Educational Needs and/or Disabilities

 How we ensure the effectiveness of provision

-• There is a designated governor who has termly meetings with the SENDCo.
-During that meeting, an evaluation of provision across school is completed, this is then feedback to governors in the form of a termly SEND report.
+• Mrs Caron Walker is our designated SEND governor; she has termly meetings with the SENCo to evaluate provision across school.
+This is then feedback to governors in the form of a SEND report.

-• The SENDCo will meet teachers to ensure the targets from previous meetings have been completed.
+• The SENCo will meet teachers to ensure the targets from previous meetings have been completed.

-• Learning walks and work scrutiny are completed by the SENDCo to ensure children are achieving their potential.
+• Learning walks and work scrutinies are completed by the SENCo to ensure children are achieving their potential.

-• The assessment co-ordinator completes half termly data collection of children with SEND and feeds back to the SENDCo.
+• The assessment co-ordinator completes termly data collection of children with SEND and feeds back to the SENCo.

 How we ensure equal opportunities